mirpo/fastapi-gen/README.md

 Available templates:

 1. Default - basic template with GET/POST examples.
-2. Nlp - natural language processing template with examples how to use Hugginface summarization, named-entity recognition and text generation using LLM.
+2. Nlp - natural language processing template with examples how to use local Hugginface models for summarization, named-entity recognition and text generation using LLM.
+3. Langchain - template with examples how to use LangChain with local Hugginface models (LLMs) for text generation and question answering.

+*Important note* - Langchain template requires hardware to run and will automatically download required models, be patient.

 More to come!